openvswitch/ovs/Documentation/internals/contributing/backporting-patches.rst

 - Maintainers backport changes from a development branch to release branches.

-With regards to Open vSwitch user space code and code that does not comprise the Linux datapath and compat code, the development branch is `master` in the Open vSwitch repository.
+With regards to Open vSwitch user space code and code that does not comprise the Linux datapath and compat code, the development branch is `main` in the Open vSwitch repository.
 Patches are applied first to this branch, then to the most recent `branch-X.Y`, then earlier `branch-X.Z`, and so on.
-The most common kind of patch in this category is a bugfix which affects master and other branches.
+The most common kind of patch in this category is a bugfix which affects main and other branches.

 For Linux datapath code, the primary development branch is in the `net-next`_